itscodenation/flw1-rps-20-21-starter/README.md

 - [ ] Declare a randomNumber variable and set it to 0
 - [ ] In your click handler, store the input value in the userChoice variable
 - [ ] In your click handler, display userChoice to the screen
+- [ ] Write code that will use a Math function to generate a random number
 #### Wrap
 - [ ] Push your changes!

 ## Day 3

 ## JavaScript
-- [ ] Write conditional statements to determine the winner of the game
+- [ ] Write conditional statements to determine the computerChoice
 - [ ] Display the computerChoice to the screen
+- [ ] Write conditional statements that compare the userChoice to the computerChoice to determine the winner of the game
 - [ ] Display the winner to the screen in the result div
+- [ ] Clear the input value once a result is displayed

 #### Wrap
 - [ ] Push your changes!